Project Management Software for IT Operations

 A practical checklist to implement this workflow inside Scrumbuiss.

-- ✓ Configure automations for escalation, reminders, and post-incident follow-ups.
+- ✓ Configure automations for overdue follow-up, risk thresholds, escalation rules, and post-incident reminders.

-- ✓ Create dashboards for open incidents, upcoming changes, and risk indicators.
+- ✓ Build dashboards for open incidents, upcoming changes, blocked follow-ups, and operational risk signals the team reviews weekly.

 FAQ